vippsas/vipps-invoice-api/vipps-invoice-api.md

 ## Recipient token

 To submit an invoice, the client needs both an `access_token` (described above), and a `recipientToken`.

+Vipps _only_ returns a `recipientToken` for Vipps users that:
+* Have opted in to Vipps Regninger
+* Have a bank account that can be used to pay Vipps Regninger

 The `recipientToken` is obtained by calling [`POST://recipients/tokens`](https://vippsas.github.io/vipps-invoice-api/isp.html#/ISP/Request_Recipient_Token_v1).
 This `recipientToken` can then be used in the request body to